 To make it even easier for you, I’ve created a template board for you to use.
-Just do me a favor and COPY the board, don’t start putting YOUR cards on this board.
-(How do you do that?
-Click on Menu / More / Copy Board to add one to your boards.
-Then you can customize and add cards until your heart is content.) 🙂
+Just do me a favor and click CREATE BOARD FROM TEMPLATE at the top of the page before you start putting YOUR cards on the board. 😉

 So there it is!
 That’s how I keep track of everything.
 It’s not perfect, but it’s working pretty darn well for me.
 If you have any questions, leave them in the comments!
 I’m such a nerd about this and I’m happy to answer any questions or help however I can.